This is a new Beta development release, fixing recently discovered bugs.

 (Bug#23451)

-mysql_affected_rows()
+mysql_affected_rows() could

 return values different from

-mysql_stmt_affected_rows()
+mysql_stmt_affected_rows() for

 the same sequence of statements.